Frances Slocum State Park

 Environmental Education and Interpretation

-Natural, cultural, historical and recreational programs are conducted by a park environmental educator from March through November.
-The park provides environmental education and interpretive programs that usually begin at the campground amphitheater from Memorial Day weekend through Labor Day.
+Natural, cultural, historical, and recreational programs are conducted by a park environmental educator from March through November.
+From Memorial Day weekend through Labor Day, many programs are offered at the campground amphitheater.

 Curriculum-based environmental education programs and teacher workshops are available to area schools.